lo585983/snes9x_3ds/readme.md

 Feedback and bug reports are welcome.
 Help with development is also welcome!

 -------------------------------------------------------------------------------------------------------
+v0.51
+- Implemented pseudo hi-res mode 5 using alternate frame flickering to achieve the pseudo hi-res mode.
+  Games that use this mode include: Secret of Mana, Seiken Densetsu 3, Air Strike Patrol, and a number of others.

 v0.5
 - Implemented major graphic rendering optimizations for color handling, transparency and window effects.
   Although codes from BlargSNES was not used directly, ideas came from BlargSNES.